-Tracy Gray has more than 20 years of for-profit and non-profit multicultural brand building experience.
-Tracy's primary responsibilities are design, management, and measurement of client programs.
+Tracy Gray has more than 25 years of for-profit and non-profit multicultural diversity & inclusion training and programs, and brand building experience.
+Tracy's primary responsibilities are the design, management, and measurement of client programs.
 Tracy is an exciting public speaker, author, and community volunteer.
 He also serves as an Ambassador for Immigration Rights and Human Rights, for The National Center for Civil and Human Rights "Changing Landscapes: Conversations on Immigration," as part of the National Dialogues on Immigration Program.

 Tracy has worked as a TV and radio producer, reporter, and anchor covering; local, national, and international assignments.